Mabs Cross

-Mabs Cross (foaled 6 June 2014) is a British Thoroughbred racehorse.
+Mabs Cross (foaled 6 June 2014) is a British Thoroughbred racehorse and broodmare.
 She did not compete as a two-year-old in 2017 and in the following year she ran mainly in minor sprint handicaps before being stepped up in class to win the Arran Scottish Fillies' Sprint Stakes on her final appearance of the season.
 In 2018 she made relentless improvement, winning the Palace House Stakes in spring and then being placed in the King's Stand Stakes and the Nunthorpe Stakes before recording her biggest success in the Prix de l'Abbaye.
 The highlight of her final campaign was a second win in the Palace House Stakes.

 Background

 Mabs Cross is a bay mare with no white markings by her owner, David Armstrong's Highfield Farm near Coppull in Lancashire.
 She was named after Mab's Cross, a monument in Wigan.
-In November 2015 the yearling filly was put up for auction at Goffs Doncaster sale and wasbought for £3,000 by Peter Fahey, whose father Richard Fahey trained many of Armstrong's horses.
+In November 2015 the yearling filly was put up for auction at Goffs Doncaster sale and was bought for £3,000 by Peter Fahey, whose father Richard Fahey trained many of Armstrong's horses.
 Despite the "sale" Mabs Cross remained in Armstrong's ownership and was sent into training with Michael Dods at Denton, County Durham.

 She was from the sixth crop of foals sired by Dutch Art, a British stallion who won the Prix Morny and the Middle Park Stakes in 2006.
 As a breeding stallion his other progeny have included Slade Power, Garswood (Prix Maurice de Gheest), Caspar Netscher (Nearctic Stakes), Dutch Connection (Jersey Stakes), Baccarat (Wokingham Handicap) and Producer (Topkapi Trophy).
 Mabs Cross's dam Miss Meggy won three races for Armstrong including the Listed Hilary Needler Trophy.
 She was a distant, female-line descendant of the Epsom Oaks winner Mrs Butterwick.